gardehal/3d-printing/created/bino-cradle/README.md

 ## Version 1
 ### Part-A

-Part-A is for the thick cylinder.
+Part-A is the thick cylinder.
 Made for Optic-A which has a loose, firm-rubber cover, 29 mm diameter It measures 29x29x80 mm.

 - Created representation of Optic-A as per specification.
 - Copied object (Optic-A-Copy) (29x29x80 mm).